|

 current day.
 Some families

 moved a lot.
-We have nine
+We have at

 dwellings where